 Builds off of LS:1010; continued preparation to effectively communicate information about the Theme Semester program to faculty, staff, students, and community members; support program events and activities by increasing student involvement.

-Preparation for leadership role as a Hawkeye Guide in Orientation Services or as an On Iowa! team captain.
+Preparation for leadership role as a Hawkeye Guide in the Office of Orientation Services or as an On Iowa! team captain.

 Development of knowledge and skills required for work as a resident assistant; creating community, handling crises and emergencies; leadership.